Six arguments against the Resurrection refuted.

 “Jesus did not die on the cross but had merely passed out and later woke up in the tomb and escaped.”

-Jesus was severely beaten, exhausted, carried a wooden cross with splinters / was exhausted / a crown of thorns was put upon His head / was nailed to the cross and then had a spear stuck in His side.
+Jesus was severely beaten, exhausted, carried a cross that had splinters, had a crown of thorns placed on His head, was nailed to the cross, and finally, He was stuck with a spear.

-After this, He was taken down from the cross and wrapped in 100 pounds of burial clothing and was put inside a tomb with a stone that weighed between two to three tons rolled in front of it.
+He was then taken down from the cross, wrapped in 100 pounds of burial cloth and placed in a tomb with a stone weighing two to three tons in front of it.
+There is no way a person could have regained consciousness, unwrapped Himself, and still had the strength to push the stone and escape after going through all of that.

-Furthermore, the guards who crucified Jesus were professional executioners, and some say that if an executioner took a man off before he was dead would face the same death.
+Additionally, the guards who crucified Jesus were professional executioners, and some say an executioner would face death if he removed a victim before he died.